newtondotcom/grammalecte/doc/syntax.md

 * rule name
 * [optional] priority number
 * one or several lists of tokens
-* a list of actions (the action is active only if the option defined by user or config is active)
+* a list of actions (an action is active only if the option defined by user or config is active)

 Token rules must be defined within a graph.